rnpbr/opennetworking-docs/docs/en/Ferramentas/index.md

 - **Prometheus**: Monitoring and data visualization server.
 - **OpenElastic**: A scalable and flexible solution for auditing logs and events, based on the Elastic Stack.
-- **OpenNMS**: Robust tool for monitoring networks and systems, focusing on large-scale networks.
+- **OpenNMS**: Robust tool for monitoring networks and systems, with a focus on large-scale networks.
 - **Akivorado**: Data flow monitoring tool for networks.

 These tools can be integrated into your lab environment with **Containerlab**, allowing you to create a robust ecosystem for network management and analysis.

----